notificationapi-com/notificationapi-laravel-server-sdk/README.md

 ## Installation

-To get the latest version of ```notificationapi-laravel``` on your project, require it from "composer":
+To get the latest version of ```notificationapi-laravel-server-sdk``` on your project, require it from "composer":

 	$ composer require notificationapi/notificationapi-laravel-server-sdk